-6.3.3.3 Marinas
+7.3.3.3 Marinas

 - 1. Proposals for new marinas must provide sufficient evidence that existing marinas cannot be expanded and are inadequate to meet regional demand. - 2.
 Backshore dry-moorage marinas shall be preferred over foreshore marinas. - 3.
 Where foreshore marinas are permitted, open pile or floating breakwater designs shall be used unless it can be demonstrated that riprap or other solid construction would not result in any greater net impacts to shoreline ecological functions, processes, fish passage, or shore features. - 4.
 Wet-moorage marinas shall locate a safe distance from domestic sewage or industrial waste outfalls. - 5.
 Marinas shall be designed to include the following: (1) provide thorough flushing of all enclosed water areas; (2) allow the free movement of aquatic life in shallow water areas; and (3) avoid and minimize any interference with geo-hydraulic processes and disruption of existing shore forms. - 6.
 To the maximum extent practicable, marinas and accessory uses shall share parking facilities. - 7.
 New marina development shall provide public access amenities as described in Chapter 5 of this Program, under Public Access. - 8.
 Marinas shall have adequate facilities and procedures for the following: (1) fuel handling and storage, and (2) the containment, recovery, and mitigation of spilled petroleum, sewage, and other potentially harmful or hazardous materials, and toxic products. - 9.
 If a marina is to include gas and oil handling facilities, such facilities shall be separate from main centers of activity in order to minimize the fire and water pollution hazard, and to facilitate fire and pollution control. - 10.
 Live-aboard watercraft are restricted to marinas that provide potable water, waste handling and other sanitary services.
-Live-aboard vessels may occupy up to twenty (20) percent of the slips at a marina and shall be connected to utilities that provide potable water and wastewater conveyance to an approved disposal facility. - 11.
+Live-aboard watercraft are prohibited in Camas. - 11.
 The marina operator shall be responsible for the collection and dumping of sewage, solid waste, and petroleum waste. - 12.
-No commercial or sport fish-processing discharge or discarding of unused bait, scrap fish, or viscera shall be permitted within any marina.

-13. Marinas shall be subject to the development standards as provided at Section 6.3.3.4, regulations 6 through 10, 13 through 17, 20, and 23-28.
+No commercial or sport fish-processing discharge or discarding of unused bait, scrap fish, or viscera shall be permitted within any marina. - 13.
+Marinas shall be subject to the development standards as provided at Section 6.3.3.4, regulations 6 through 10, 13 through 17, 20, and 23-28.